 - Add any additional action plans, drawings, or supply lists.
 Pet evacuation plans are great to add to this section if needed.
 We are ready to move to the last page: responsibilities.

 Page 3: Responsibilities

 Responsibilities are easy if you live alone- you are responsible for everything!
 If you have a family, you want to split up responsibilities so that nothing slips through the cracks.
-Not only will you have accountability, but it helps your family feel involved and invested in their safety and security.
+Not only will you have accountability, but it will help your family feel involved and invested in their safety and security.
 Whether you assign family members or take volunteers- the decision is up to you.
 You know your family’s limitations and everyone should know that you all are relying on each other.

 - Assign a family member to inventory and maintain all survival kits.
 This responsibility entails a lot of work and attention to detail.
-Kits need to be reviewed often for expired or used up items.
+Kits need to be reviewed often for expired or used-up items.
 This family member will need to be able to purchase supplies to replenish and grow kits and supplies.
 You can split up responsibilities between the different kits, but be sure to note who is responsible for what.

 - Assign a family member to keep track of all communication equipment.
-Charging, testing, and knowing how to use it is all in the wheelhouse of this responsibility.
+Charging, testing, and knowing how to use it are all in the wheelhouse of this responsibility.
 You can pick someone that doesn’t know how to use them to teach them a valuable skill- just make sure they are a fast learner!

 - Assign a family member to keep medical files and retrieve them before any evacuation.

 - Assign a family member to keep financial files and retrieve them before any evacuation.
 Card numbers, copies of ID cards, and other information and identification files should in this category.
 Typically, we lump the medical and financial duties together- but you may see fit to split the duties.